-P) Use of seclusion/isolation rooms
+R) Use of seclusion/isolation rooms

 Pupils may be placed in an area away from other pupils for a limited time (at the discretion of, and if sanctioned by, the Headteacher).
-In extreme circumstances, this may include the exclusion of pupils.
-On such occasions, the Headteacher follows the current Harrow LA Exclusion Procedure whereby they would report any incidents of racial harassment or bullying to the Governing Body.
+In extreme circumstances, this may include the suspension/exclusion of pupils.
+On such occasions, the Headteacher follows the current Harrow LA Suspension and Exclusion Procedure whereby they would report any incidents of racial harassment or bullying to the Governing Body.
 When pupils are secluded they are supervised by a member of staff who takes into account the health and safety, safeguarding and welfare of the pupil.
 Pupils are generally requested to complete work set by the class teacher.

-Q) Procedures for Internal Exclusions
+S) Procedures for Internal Exclusion